All Information About IFTA

-- Different things that need to be reported, with some states and provinces relatively relaxed in terms of requirements and others imposing stricter reporting regulations
+- Different things need to be reported, with some states and provinces relatively relaxed in terms of requirements and others imposing stricter reporting regulations.

 All of this contributed to soaring costs for logistics firms.
 Not only did they have to pay for these additional permits, but they also had to eat into their fuel resources when traveling to permit processing centers, risk late cargo deliveries through permit violations, and potentially lose business along the way.
 It was a very negative situation indeed.

 Following the implementation of the IFTA, logistics firms and drivers now find that their life and work is much easier.
 Businesses are saving thousands of dollars a year on reduced admin costs – even millions of dollars in some cases.
 This achieves a better deal for company bosses, drivers, clients, and the general public alike.